dsonoda/django-on-docker/README.md

 #### Goal

-Use docker-compose to set up a service-specific container on a single host to build a Django web application development environment.The host is assumed to be in a local environment.
+Use docker-compose to set up a service-specific container on a single host to build a Django web application development environment.
+The host is assumed to be in a local environment.

 ![](https://github.com/dsonoda/django-on-docker/blob/images/django_on_docker_development.png)